rbanks54/rbanks54.github.io/_posts/2018-08-24-ddd-entity-framework-and-memento-pattern.md

 Of course you can!
 You'll find a slightly more fleshed out example on GitHub at [https://github.com/rbanks54/ef-and-memento](https://github.com/rbanks54/ef-and-memento).

 I hope you find it useful and if you want to talk more about it get in touch via [Twitter](https://twitter.com/rbanks54) or leave an issue on the GitHub repo.
-Questions and suggestions are always welcome.z
+Questions and suggestions are always welcome.